Signal Integrity and Why is it Important?

 By understanding the sources of degradation, we can use good design practices to minimise and avoid SI problems.
 As the old saying goes, prevention is much better than cure; it is much easier to avoid the issue using good design practices than it is to clean it up afterward.

 Fortunately, we do not have to break new ground here.
-RF designers have been dealing with high-speed signal integrity issues for a very long time, and so there is a good body of information to draw on and adapt to new applications.
+RF designers have been dealing with high-speed SI issues for a very long time, and so there is a good body of information to draw on and adapt to new applications.

 What Role Does PCB Layout Play in Signal Integrity?